 The park is open every day.
 However, during the winter the Visitor Center is open irregularly.
 Call 208-366-7919 to check on hours.

-$5 per vehicle/day; separate camping and observatory fees
+$5 per vehicle/day entry fee; separate camping and observatory fees

-Boating Facilities, Campsites, Dump Station, Gift Shop, Handicap Access, Horse Facilities, Motor Coach Parking, Parking, Restrooms, Visitor Center
+Boating Facilities, Campsites, Dump Station, Gift Shop, Handicap Access, Horse Facilities, Motor Coach Parking, Parking, Rental Equipment, Restrooms, Vault Toilets, Visitor Center